Abernaughty/git-maber/fluid-sim/memory-bank/progress.md

 - Removed test splat code that was causing a flash in the center of the screen on page load
 - Added maber.io logo to the center of the background, behind the fluid effect
 - Created a separate Git branch (reflective-logo) for future work on implementing a reflective effect
+- Fixed deployment issue by adding the images directory to git tracking for Azure deployment

 ## In Progress
 - Browser compatibility testing